-Plagiarism and cheating are serious breaches of academic honesty.
-In general, plagiarism is defined as the presentation of someone else's work in whatever form: copyrighted material, notes, film, art work, reports, statistics, bibliographies, and the like, as one's own, and failing to acknowledge the true source.
-Quoting word-for-word, or almost so, or using the argumentation of another source without acknowledging this dependence also constitutes plagiarism.
-Cheating is defined as the giving or attempting to give or to receive unauthorized information or assistance during an examination or in completing an assigned project.
-Submission of a single work for two separate courses without the permission of the instructors involved is also a form of cheating.
+When considering student work, academic integrity assumes and expects that academic work is solely the product of the student.
+Plagiarism and cheating are breaches of academic integrity.
+In general, plagiarism is defined as the presentation of someone else's work as the student's own without complete acknowledgement of the source of the material.
+Quoting or using another person's argument from another source without acknowledgement of the source or its relationship to other sources constitutes plagiarism.
+Cheating is defined as the giving or receiving or attempting to give or receive unauthorized information or assistance during an examination, study, or project.
+Submission of a single work for two separate courses without the permission of both instructors prior to submission is also a form of cheating.

-If students are unsure whether a specific course of action would constitute plagiarism or cheating, they should consult with their instructor in advance.
+Instructors will communicate clear expectations regarding assignments, including group work and group projects.
+If students are unsure whether a specific course of action would constitute academic dishonesty, they should consult with the relevant instructor before proceeding.